List of Coronation Street characters introduced in 2025: Megan Walsh

-Megan Walsh, portrayed by Beth Nixon, is a gymnastics coach who is grooming Will Driscoll (Lucas Hodgson-Wale).
+Megan Walsh, portrayed by Beth Nixon, is an Athletics coach who is grooming Will Driscoll (Lucas Hodgson-Wale).
 She first appeared on 5 November 2025 when she brings Will home to the Rovers Return Inn where his family have moved to.
 Will's father Ben (Aaron McCusker) questioned his whereabouts and confronted him regards to why he asked Lily Platt (Grace Ashcroft-Gardner) to get his passport for him.
 Later on, Will sneaked out into the Ginnel where he and Megan hugged and planned to be together.
 Calli Kitson from Metro spoke about the storyline: "It is clear that Will believes he is in a relationship with his former coach, but in reality, she has groomed him."

 Nixon spoke about her character: "Megan is very calculated.
 Everything she does is for a reason, but she’s very good at hiding that.
 She's very insecure, but again, she hides it.
 So she’s very confident and charismatic on the outside; she charms people, she makes people feel sorry for her, she makes people like her.
 She's worming her way into this family; she’s almost like a parasite.
 But as an actor, I obviously need to find that humanity in her and make her a rounded character.
 She's not a one-dimensional character.
 She's not just this evil person."
 She continued: "She has all these other things going on—all these life experiences she's had, which have led her up to this point.
 The audience doesn't know, the other characters don't know, but she knows.
 So, there are all these things I've decided in my preparation.
 She's very insecure.
 She's desperate to be loved; she's desperate to be adored.
 And her reasons for that will eventually be uncovered, and we'll dig deeper and find out more about her.
 But she's a flawed person."

 Nixon later went on to confirm that the character who would catch Megan out would be Lauren Bolton (Cait Fitton), who becomes suspicious after she was groomed by Joel Deering (Calum Lill).
 Nixon explained: "We can see her slowly worm her way into the family and befriend Eva Price (Catherine Tyldesley) and Maggie Driscoll (Pauline McLynn) and really get the women on side with her.
 They think she's good for Will; they think she's a brilliant mentor.
 So no one is suspecting anything at the moment.
 But we will see Lauren become suspicious because Lauren has obviously experienced something very similar to what Will's going through.
 So she knows what to look for; she knows the signs and she spots them on the street.
 So Megan changes tack and decides to use Daniel Osbourne (Rob Mallard) as the cover-up.
 We get to sort of uncover how truly vile she can be.
 She will stop at nothing to come out on top and survive, basically."